elbaradi/Distance-Transformation-Algorithm/README.md

 This task had to be completed in TypeScript.

 # Planned approach
-1- Write the code in C.
+1. Write the code in C.
-  a.
-Input validation
+    1. Input validation
-  b.
-Transformation algorithm
+    2. Transformation algorithm
-  c.
-Output generation
+    3. Output generation
-2- Watch some TypeScript tutorials or courses to get comfortable with the fundamentals.
+2. Watch some TypeScript tutorials or courses to get comfortable with the fundamentals.
-3- Rewrite my code in TypeScript
+3. Rewrite my code in TypeScript